 Perhaps the most unique free fitness activity in Atlanta, the iconic BeltLine holds free fitness classes throughout the week and at a variety of locations along the trail.
 Some of our favorite FREE fitness options:

 - Aerobics- this hour-long cardio workout can be modified for all ages and experience levels, from those who want a more heart-pumping workout to low-impact exercisers.
-Usually held from 6-7 p.m.
+Usually held from 6 to 7 p.m.
 Tuesday evenings at the Historic Fourth Ward Park, this class has unlimited space.

 - Trail yoga- an hour-long combination of hiking, jogging, and outdoor yoga, this is the perfect full-body workout for the warmer months.
 Led by outdoor instructors from the REI Outdoor School, trail yoga classes meet different weekday evening nights (check the Beltline schedule) usually from Tanyard Creek Park on the Northside Trail.